AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/customize-theme.md

 Once your customizations are complete, you can commit them to the AEM git repository.
 First you must clone the repository to your local machine.

 1. From the command line, navigate to where you would like to clone the repo.
-1. Execute the command provided to you from the administrator.
-It should be similar to `git clone https://git.cloudmanager.adobe.com/<my-org>/<my-program>/`.
+1. Execute the command you [previously retrieved from Cloud Manager.](retrieve-access.md) It should be similar to `git clone https://git.cloudmanager.adobe.com/<my-org>/<my-program>/`.
 Use the git user name and password that [you retrieved in the previous part of this journey.](retrieve-access.md)

    ![Clone repo](assets/clone-repo.png)